 The activities of the AIS are directed by officers and committee chairs elected by representatives from Al‑Anon and Alateen groups in its service area who attend monthly second Wednesday meetings at the office in St. Louis Park.

-A small paid staff keeps the office open. schedules volunteers to answer telephone inquiries in their homes, sends out a quarterly newsletter, and manages the ordering and sale of Al‑Anon/Alateen Conference Approved Literature (CAL).
+A small paid staff keeps the office open, schedules volunteers to answer telephone inquiries in their homes, sends out a quarterly newsletter, keeps the website and meeting information up to date, answers questions about Al‑Anon and Alateen, sells Al‑Anon/Alateen Conference Approved Literature (CAL), and takes care of Al‑Anon and Alateen business.

 2nd Wednesday of every month at the